When it comes to Linux applications, there are so many choices and alternatives. But occasionally, there are only a few options for a task.

 - Advance and feature-rich photo editing.

-If you’re into photo editing and retouching, Darktable is a nice choice.
+If you’re into photo editing and retouching, Darktable is a good tool to have installed.

 sudo apt install darktable

-If you are still interested in trying a few more options, here you go:
+If you are still interested in trying a few more options, some of the options include:

 - GNOME Photos (Photo viewer for GNOME desktop environment)